NMilivojevic/great-good/README.md

 This project is a full-stack application for simple staking contract on Mumbai testnet.

+## Prerequisites

+-   Node 18

 ## Project Structure

 The project is organized into separate frontend and backend folders:

 -   **client**: Contains the frontend codebase built with React.js.
 -   **server**: Contains the backend codebase built with Node.js and Express.js.

+Each folder contains its own detailed README.md file with explanation.

 ## Getting Started